bturcotte82/SlackRedPanda/README.md

 3.3 Quick Tests

-If you run docker exec -it redpanda rpk topic consume slack-events, you can watch the events appear in Redpanda as Slack sends them through your application.
+If you run ```docker exec -it redpanda rpk topic consume slack-events```, you can watch the events appear in Redpanda as Slack sends them through your application.

 Trying posting a message in your Slack channel, or invite a friend to join.

 You should see a JSON message with metric_type: "message_count" or metric_type: "member_count" show up.
-Bingo—your Slack events are streaming!
+Your Slack events are streaming!

 ## The Frontend (React)
 4.1 Installing Frontend Dependencies